-An ideal account manager candidate will be:
+The ideal account manager candidate is:

-- Experienced at juggling multiple accounts at the same time
+Experienced at juggling multiple accounts at the same time

-- Proficient in sales forecasting and reporting
+Proficient in sales forecasting and reporting

-- Ready to collaborate with the sales team
+Able to collaborate with the sales team

 6. Sales manager

-A sales manager is in charge of leading their team to hit sales goals.
-Sales managers set sales goals based on business goals and objectives.
-To meet these goals, they hire and train sales reps, build a strategic sales plan and evaluate their team’s performance so they can keep getting better.
+A sales manager is in charge of leading the sales team to reach its goals.
+They hire and train sales associates, build a strategic sales plan and evaluate the team’s sales performance.

-- The ability to recruit, mentor, motivate and influence a team of ambitious sales reps
+The ability to recruit, mentor, motivate and influence a team of ambitious sales reps

-- Sales reporting and forecasting
+Knowledge of sales reporting and forecasting

-- Great communication and presentation skills
+Great communication and presentation skills

 7. Customer success manager (CSM)

-CSMs are instrumental in helping sales, marketing and product development teams understand customers’ needs and behaviors to maximize their efforts and boost company profits.
+CSMs are instrumental in helping sales, marketing and product development teams understand customers’ needs and behaviors.
+As a result, these teams can maximize their efforts and boost company profits.

-- The ability to lead, train and manage a team
+The ability to lead, train and manage a team

-- Excellent communication and collaboration skills across company departments
+Excellent communication and collaboration skills across company departments

 8. Sales engineer

-A sales engineer sells technical products to businesses.
-They have unique technical knowledge and specialize in complex, advanced solutions.
-They run technical presentations and product demonstrations to show how the product works and why it’s the best solution for their prospect’s needs.
+Sales engineers are also masters at explaining advanced products and concepts in an easy-to-understand way.
+They deliver technical presentations and product demonstrations to prospects to show how the product works and why it’s the best solution for their needs.

-- A relevant technical degree, or a degree in engineering, computer science, mathematics, IT or applied science
+A relevant technical degree, or a degree in engineering, computer science, mathematics, IT or applied science

-- Exceptional problem-solving skills
+Exceptional problem-solving skills

 Deep knowledge of the sales process, including potential bottlenecks and key activities that move prospects forward